tjex/coding-challenge-se/README.md

   blogs.
 - testing the functionality of the increment button functionality itself would've been better than simply checking its initial state.
-- I ran into my larges troubles with:
+- I ran into my largest troubles with:
   - trying to serve the vue app live with express and socket.io at the same time (instead of vite running the frontend)
   - CORS issues due to a gap in my understanding of implementing socket.io,